-8. Home team occupies the third base dugout and takes the infield for warm-up starting at 15 minutes before game time.
+9. Home team occupies the third base dugout and takes the infield for warm-up starting at 15 minutes before game time.

-9. Managers of each team shall exchange lineups and rosters before the game.
+10. Managers of each team shall exchange lineups and rosters before the game.
+The home team will be responsible for supplying a minimum of (2) game balls.

-10. Manager and approved coaches must present ID to the umpire prior to the game.
+11. Manager and approved coaches must present ID to the umpire prior to the game.
 A total of 3 approved